 funding for the new health care reform law.

 Republicans responded that the limited measures in the reform bill don’t go far enough.
-The Congressional Budget Office estimated the latest government fraud prevention effort would eliminate just $5.8 billion in improper payments over the next decade, or less than 1 percent of expected fraud, Rep. Charles Boustany, R-La., said last week at a hearing of the House Ways and Means subcommittee on government oversight.
+The Congressional Budget Office estimated the latest government fraud prevention effort would eliminate just $5.8 billion in improper payments over the next decade, or less than 1 percent of expected fraud, Rep. Charles Boustany, R-La., said last week at a House Ways and Means subcommittee on government oversight hearing.
 The legislation “left a lot of suggestions by Congress and other government agencies on the cutting room floor,” he said.

 To combat fraud, it has sought more money for the special interagency task force that investigates providers who abuse the system.
 For instance, last month Attorney General Eric Holder announced the arrest of 111 company executives, doctors and other health care providers in nine cities in what government officials called the largest ever federal crackdown on health care fraud.
 The charges ranged from submitting claims for medically unnecessary treatments to receiving kickbacks for referrals to billing for toenail removals that were never done.

 Last year, the federal task force arrested 931 people and won 726 convictions in illegal billing schemes worth more than $2.3 billion, a 23 percent increase over the previous year, officials said.
 In 2010 it also recovered $4 billion through non-criminal penalties levied on Medicare and Medicaid providers who made improper claims to federal and state agencies.